Gregory Kats: Awards

 Kats has been widely recognized for his contributions to the green economy.
 In 2011, he was the recipient of the first U.S. Green Building Council President's Award, a lifetime achievement honor.
 Kats also received the Lifetime Achievement Award from the Alliance to Save Energy in 2018 and was recognized as an Honorary Member of the American Institute of Architects in 2022.

 Education

 Kats earned an MBA from Stanford University and, concurrently, an MPA from Princeton University on a Woodrow Wilson Fellowship.
-He received his BA from the University of North Carolina with highest honors as a Morehead Scholar.
+He completed a BA at the University of North Carolina with highest honors as a Morehead Scholar.

 Personal

 Kats lives with his wife and two of his three children in Washington, DC.
 A solar PV system powers his home and an electric car.